Blueprint Share

 - Could not send... - The OS rejected the send.
 Check that the destination port is valid and that no firewall rule is blocking localhost UDP.

-- Version mismatch warning - The other instance is on a different Factorio version.
-Minor differences usually import fine, major versions may fail with
+- Version mismatch warning - The other instance is on a different Factorio version, or has a different version of this mod installed.
+Minor differences usually import fine; major version gaps may fail with

 Import failed. - Import failed. - The payload arrived but couldn't be imported into the cursor.
-Usually a Factorio version mismatch between sender and receiver.
+Usually a Factorio or mod version mismatch between sender and receiver.

 - Blueprint is in preview. - The library blueprint hasn't finished syncing with the server.
 Wait for the sync and resend.